 Yoenis Cespedes: A Grand Champion Pig

 The wealthy are known to shell out a few hundred dollars or more on their pets.
-But it seems New York Mets outfielder Yoenis Cespedes prefers farm animals.
+But it seems free-agent outfielder Yoenis Cespedes prefers farm animals.

 At the 2016 St. Lucie County Fair in Florida, the baseball star spent $7,000 on a grand champion hog, reported ESPN.
 Unfortunately, this story doesn’t have a happy ending — at least not for the pig.

 CBS Sports reported Cespedes had to send the $7,000 pig to a butcher shortly after buying it.
 CBS Sports also reported that the Mets explained why in a statement: “The animal can’t be taken home as a pet.
 There is some sort of state law here in Florida that a hog bought at auction must be slaughtered.
 So, it’s not really Yoenis’ decision.
 It’s just the rule.
 The pig is not a pet.”